15 Best Gutter Companies in

 Different Types of Gutters

-- Vinyl: Vinyl gutters are relatively inexpensive, but may need to be replaced often in very hot or cold climates.
-Gutters made of PVC vinyl are extremely bad for the environment, but uPVC (unplasticized polyvinyl chloride) contains a lower amount of environmental toxins than many other types of gutter materials.
+- Vinyl: Vinyl gutters are relatively inexpensive, but don't hold up over time in very hot or cold climates.
+PVC vinyl gutters are decidedly not environmentally friendly, but gutters made from uPVC (unplasticized polyvinyl chloride) contain lower amounts of environmental toxins than gutters made from many other types of materials.

-- Titanium Zinc: Titanium zinc gutters will be expensive, but this material will last much, much longer than many options.
-These gutters do not rust, and they don't usually show scratches.
+- Titanium Zinc: Titanium zinc gutters will be expensive, but will last quite a bit longer than many options.
+This material does not rust, and it doesn't usually show scratches.
 The production of titanium zinc gutters is less eco-friendly than some other options, but their longevity helps contribute to their sustainability.

-After selecting materials, there are several other decisions you need to make about your gutters.
-Some of the choices you might make include:
+After you select a material, you have several other decisions to make about your gutters.
+Some of these include:

 - K-Style Vs. Half-Round Gutters: K-style gutters are the most common style.
 They can hold more water than other styles, making them a good choice for rainy areas.
-Half-round gutters are open on top, which makes them easier to clean, but also increases the chance of debris buildup.
+Half-round gutters are open on top.
+This makes them easier to clean, but also hastens debris buildup.

 Different types of gutter guards